nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-## **Glossary**

-Here are some descriptions of the words we use throughout the User Guide:
-- Parameter: Parameters are like fields in a form you are required to fill up.
-They include details you would include about the doctor/patient.

 ### Parameter Information

+*Parameter: Parameters are like fields in a form you are required to fill up.
+They include details you would include about the doctor/patient.*

 The information below specifies parameter description, constraints and usage through valid and invalid examples.